 The Lincolnshire GAP and the Geodiversity Group are an integral part of the Greater Lincolnshire Nature Partnership (GLNP) previously known as the Lincolnshire Biodiversity Partnership (LBP).
 The LBP covered four work streams: the Biodiversity Action Plan (BAP); the Lincolnshire Environmental Records Centre (LERC); Local Sites and Geodiversity.
 LBP was the first partnership in the UK to be structured in this way.
 The GLNP is continuing to deliver in these four work areas but also has strategic priorities in other key areas.
-For more information see: www.glnp.org.uk much of our daily lives from the petrol in our cars to the multitude of plastic items on which we depend.
+For more information see: www.glnp.org.uk plastic items on which we depend.
 All of these areas form important businesses and both nationally and globally are huge industries and economic drivers.